nogibjj/candle-cookbook/CONTRIBUTING.md

 By contributing you agree to the terms of the Candle Cookbook [License](./LICENSE) and [Code of Conduct](./CODE_OF_CONDUCT.md).

-We welcome contributions from anyone who aligns with Our Mission and Our Principles!
-All you need is a [GitHub Account](https://github.com/join).
+We welcome contributions from anyone who aligns with Our Mission and Our Principles -- all you need is a [GitHub Account](https://github.com/join).

 Before starting please complete the Contributor Checklist: